0PEIN0/bash-helpers/README.md

 15. Run this command to install all the necessary global packages via npm: `node_update`.
 If there is a infinite for loop message that is appearing in console, press `Ctrl + C` to stop it.
 Run this command at some other time in that case.
 16. Run `exit` command.

-### SWITCH BACK TO NON SUDO USER MODE, THAT IS YOUR PERSONAL SYSTEM USER
+### SWITCHED BACK TO NON SUDO USER MODE, THAT IS YOUR PERSONAL SYSTEM USER
 1. Run `system_init_non_sudo_second` command.
 2. Run `gedit ~/.zshrc` (change the zsh theme to "agnoster", or any of your preferred theme, and add the reference to personal bash file as well located in bash-dump folder).
 Same operation as `gedit ~/.bash_aliases` step.
 Place the following script at the end of `~/.zshrc` file.
 Remember to replace the ***$SYSTEM_USER_NAME*** string here with actual operating system username.
 ```bash